Archandan35/LexAI/image/design.md

 ## Read-only Fields

-Only the **Ask SwipeAI** search field is visible but not interacted with in the screenshot.
+Only the **Ask   CoreXAI** search field is visible but not interacted with in the screenshot.

 ---